 How To Make A Vision Board That Actually Works

 What do you want?
 And how do you want to feel when those things are made manifest?
 When thinking of the feelings, be sure to choose single emotion words like free, open, joy, etc.

 Get my free workbook that walks you through setting the perfect intention for your vision board by clicking here.

 2. Gather your supplies.

 - blank art book (this one is my favorite)/poster board/a large sheet of paper, and/or a cork board

 - colorful or plain paper

-- magazines/books that can be cut up (my favorite magazines are The Simple Things, Law of Attraction, Yoga Journal, Faerie, Flow, Light of Consciousness, and Afar.
+- magazines/books that can be cut up (some of my favorite magazines are The Simple Things, Law of Attraction, Yoga Journal, Faerie, Flow, Light of Consciousness, and Afar.
 I also love to get Luxury Real Estate Magazines as well as high fashion magazines as they usually have the best fonts!
 Check out all my favorites here. )